rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

         bing_image_search(conn, key)
 	```

-	This script imports the ```pyodbc``` package built into the container and uses it to connect to the Azure SQL database and create a table named "Paintings."
+	This script connects to the Azure SQL database and creates a table named "Paintings."
 It also invokes the Bing Image Search API three times to search the Web for images of paintings by famous artists, each time passing your Bing Search API key in an HTTP header.
-For each painting that it discovers, it writes a record to the "Paintings" table denoting the image's width, height, and URL, as well as the artist name.
+For each painting that it discovers, it creates a series of [perceptual image hashes](https://en.wikipedia.org/wiki/Perceptual_hashing) of various bit depths and writes the hashes to the "Paintings" table along with values denoting the image's width, height, URL, and artist.
+Perceptual hashes are usful for detecting images that are similar (but not necessarily identical) to each other, and are extremely useful for eliminating images that are too similar from image sets used to train image-classification models.
+You will learn more about perceptual image hashing in the next lab.

 1. Replace the following values in **load.py**.
 Then save the file.